Building a REST Service with Scala

 {"id":1,"firstName":"First","lastName":"Last","birthday":"1990-01-01"}

-When trying to get it by id:
+When trying to get it by ID:

-$ curl -v -X GET http://localhost:8080/customer/1
+$ curl -v -X GET https://localhost:8080/customer/1

 … service returns HTTP 200 with customer entity with id=1 in JSON payload: